 The Master by Name List includes all data fields necessary to measure each of the four Federal benchmarks, found on the HUD Exchange website as well as other fields to support tracking, case conferencing, and rapid movement to permanent housing.
 The by name list is thought of as a universal registry within HMIS.
 Each Assessor and Outreach Specialist will receive access via HMIS to enter completed VI-SPDATs and or outreach contacts, after successful data collection and data entry training as well as a signed User Agreement form, for inclusion on the list for purposes of prioritization and housing placement.
 FMCoC and ESG funded agencies must make and take referrals off this list for their programs.

+Survivors of domestic violence should be added to the priority list in a way that protects all personally identifiable information.
+DV-CES and VSPs should aggregate data and VI-SPDAT scores for prioritization.
+The following information is the only information that should be sent to the CES Management Entity by a the DV-CES or by a VSP to add a survivor to the by-name list for case conferencing: